10xStartuper/StoreApp-affilate/README.md

 # StoreApp-affilate
-This application help people to create website to sell products integrated with telegram bot.
+This application helps people to create a website to sell products integrated with a telegram bot.